Tschrock/pridemoji/README.md

 ## License

-All emoji here are based on Twitter's [Twemoji](https://twemoji.twitter.com/) and therefore fall under the same licensing restrictions.
+Check each template/svg file for their respective sources and copyright information.

-Code licensed under the MIT License: http://opensource.org/licenses/MIT
+Source code is licensed under the MIT License: http://opensource.org/licenses/MIT

-Graphics licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/